thegooddocsproject/thegooddocsproject.github.io/index.md

 ### Why?

-We want to help open source projects be more effective and more impactful by helping them lift the quality of their documentation.
-In the process, we expect to lift the quality of technical writing for all software.
+We want to help open source projects be more effective by helping them lift the quality of their documentation.

 ### How?